chrisstef/coin-compass/README.md

 ### Configuration

-Before running the application, it's important to configure your environment variables.
+Before running the application, you have to configure your environment variables.
 Follow these steps:

 1. Create a `.env.local` file in the root of the project.